-COPD most often affects middle-aged and older cats.
-Some reports suggest that Siamese cats may be at a higher risk for developing this condition.
+Chronic bronchitis most often affects middle-aged and older cats.
+There is some evidence to suggest that Siamese cats may be at a higher risk of developing this condition.

-In its early stages, the main symptom of COPD is chronic coughing, or coughing that persists for longer than a month.
-The cough is usually 'dry' or harsh, and gagging is common after coughing.
+In its early stages, the main symptom of chronic bronchitis is constant coughing, or coughing that persists for longer than a month.
+The cough is usually "dry" or harsh, and gagging is common after coughing (some owners mistakenly think their cat is vomiting when in fact it is coughing).
 As the disease progresses, the cat may appear to have less energy and may have difficulty breathing.
-Breathing may become noisy, and the pet may wheeze when exhaling.
-In later stages, the gums may develop a bluish tinge as a result of lack of oxygen.
-Cats with COPD rarely have a fever and usually their appetite remains normal.
+Breathing may become noisy, and a cat may wheeze when exhaling.
+In later stages, the gums may develop a bluish tinge due to a lack of oxygen.
+Cats with chronic bronchitis rarely have a fever and usually their appetite remains normal.

 Could these symptoms be caused by something else?

-Chronic coughing may also be a symptom of a lung infection or some types of cancer.
-Although in people and dogs, coughing is a common symptom of heart disease, coughing is not usually a symptom of heart disease in the cat.
+Chronic coughing may also be a symptom of a lung infection or some types of cancers.
+Coughing is a common symptom of heart disease in people and in dogs, but is not usually a symptom of heart disease in cats.

-Your veterinarian may suspect a diagnosis of COPD based on your pet's history and the results of a physical examination.
+Your veterinarian may suspect a diagnosis of chronic bronchitis based on your pet's history and the results of a physical examination.
 When the chest is listened to with a stethoscope, "crackles" (harsh crackling or popping sounds) may be heard when the cat breathes in and out.
-With COPD, the heart rate is usually normal or lower than normal.
+With chronic bronchitis, the heart rate is usually normal or lower than normal.

 A thorough medical history documenting the onset of the problem and its progression, any changes in the cat's home environment, or any other signs of illness in the cat, will be important to help rule in or rule out other diseases.
-The diagnostic work-up may include blood tests, radiography, bronchoscopic examination, and/or a procedure called tracheal washing.
-Samples collected by bronchoscopy or tracheal washing will be submitted for specific laboratory testing such as cytology (microscopic examination of cells), histology (microscopic examination of tissue samples) or bacterial identification and culture.
-The cat will usually require sedation or anesthesia for some of these procedures.
+Diagnostic tests may include blood tests, radiography, a bronchoscopic examination, and/or a procedure called tracheal washing.
+Samples collected by a bronchoscopy or tracheal washing will be submitted for specific laboratory testing such as cytology (microscopic examination of cells), histology (microscopic examination of tissue samples) or bacterial identification and culture.
+A cat will usually require sedation or anesthesia for some of these procedures.

-Most cats with COPD are treated as outpatients.
+Most cats with chronic bronchitis are treated as outpatients.
 If the cat is experiencing severe respiratory distress, hospitalization for oxygen therapy and/or intravenous medication to stabilize the condition may be required.

-Specific medications that may be prescribed to treat COPD include bronchodilators to dilate the airways and help clear secretions, cough suppressants, antibiotics if there is evidence of a secondary bacterial infection and/or corticosteroids to decrease the inflammation and ease the coughing.
+Specific medications that may be prescribed to treat chronic bronchitis include: bronchodilators to dilate the airways and help clear secretions, cough suppressants, antibiotics if there is evidence of a secondary bacterial infection, and/or corticosteroids to decrease the inflammation and ease the coughing.
 Avoidance of irritants such as smoke or airborne allergens will help lessen the chance of relapses.

-Non-specific treatments for COPD may include diet modification to promote weight loss in the overweight pet.
+Non-specific treatments for chronic bronchitis may include diet modification to promote weight loss in an overweight cat.
 Your veterinarian may prescribe supplements that have antioxidant, anti-inflammatory or immune stimulant functions as supportive treatments.

-It is important to maintain good oral health in the cat with COPD.
-Daily tooth brushing is extremely beneficial to these patients.
+It is important to maintain good oral health in a cat with chronic bronchitis.
+Daily toothbrushing is extremely beneficial.
 Regular dental descaling, cleaning and polishing under general anesthesia is strongly recommended to minimize the chance that bacteria from the mouth will cause a secondary infection in the inflamed respiratory tract.

-What is the success rate for treatment of COPD?
+What is the success rate for treatment of chronic bronchitis?